spryker/spryker-docs/docs/pbc/all/data-exchange/202404.0/spryker-middleware-powered-by-alumio/incrementally-import-products-with-spryker-middleware-powered-by-alumio.md

 ## 3. Create an incoming configuration

 1. In Spryker Middleware powered by Alumio, go to **Connections** > **Incoming** and click **+**.
+  This opens the **Create an incoming configuration** page.
-2. In **Name**, enter the name of your configuration.
-As you are entering the name, the identifier is automatically populated based on the name.
+2. For **Name**, enter the name for this configuration.
+  As you are entering the name, the **Identifier** is automatically populated.
-3. Optional: In **Description**, add the description of your incoming configuration.
+3. Optional: For **Description**, add the description of the configuration.
-4. To activate the incoming configuration after creating, set the status to **Enabled**.
+4. To activate the incoming configuration after creating, make sure **Status** is set to **Enabled**.
-5. For **Subscriber**, select **HTTP subscriber**.
+5. For **Subscriber**, enter and select **HTTP Subscriber**.
-6. For **Request URL**, enter `/api/rest/v1/products`.
+6. For **Request URI**, enter `/api/rest/v1/products`.
-7. For **Payload type**, select **Encoded data**.
+7. For **Payload type**, enter and select **Encoded data**.
 8. For **Request Parameters**, enter the following string: `search={"updated":[{"operator":">","value":"&{lastTimestamp}"}]}&limit=10`.
-For the **limit** value, you can specify any number of products you want to import.
+Make sure to define the `limit` value with the number of products you want to import.
 If you want to import all updated products, see [Batch products import](/docs/pbc/all/data-exchange/{{page.version}}/spryker-middleware-powered-by-alumio/integration-apps/akeneo-pim-integration-app/configure-the-akeneo-pim-integration-app/configure-the-data-integration-path-between-akeneo-and-sccos.html#batch-products-import).

 ![http-subscriber](https://spryker.s3.eu-central-1.amazonaws.com/docs/pbc/all/data-exchange/spryker-middleware-powered-by-alumio/integration-apps/akeneo-pim-integration-app/tutorials-and-howtos/docs%5Cpbc%5Call%5Cdata-exchange%5C202311.0%5Ctutorials-and-howtos%5Chow-to-incrementally-import-products-with-spryker-middleware-powered-by-alumio/1-http-subscriber.png)

-9. In **HTTP Client**, select the Akeneo client you created in [Connect Akeneo with Spryker Middleware powered by Alumio](/docs/pbc/all/data-exchange/{{page.version}}/spryker-middleware-powered-by-alumio/integration-apps/akeneo-pim-integration-app/configure-the-akeneo-pim-integration-app/configure-the-smpa-connection-with-akeneo-pim-and-sccos.html#connect-akeneo-with-spryker-middleware-powered-by-alumio).
+9. In **HTTP Client**, enter and select the Akeneo client you created in [Connect Akeneo with Spryker Middleware powered by Alumio](/docs/pbc/all/data-exchange/{{page.version}}/spryker-middleware-powered-by-alumio/integration-apps/akeneo-pim-integration-app/configure-the-akeneo-pim-integration-app/configure-the-smpa-connection-with-akeneo-pim-and-sccos.html#connect-akeneo-with-spryker-middleware-powered-by-alumio).

 ![akeneo-client](https://spryker.s3.eu-central-1.amazonaws.com/docs/pbc/all/data-exchange/spryker-middleware-powered-by-alumio/integration-apps/akeneo-pim-integration-app/tutorials-and-howtos/docs%5Cpbc%5Call%5Cdata-exchange%5C202311.0%5Ctutorials-and-howtos%5Chow-to-incrementally-import-products-with-spryker-middleware-powered-by-alumio/2-akeneo-client.png)